spiral/docs/database/introspection.md

-# Database Introspection
+# DBAL - Schema Introspection
 Spiral Database layer provides the ability to read and analyze basic properties of a given database or a given table.
 DBAL layer include set of "abstract" types assigned to each column based on DBMS specific mapping in order to unify different engines.

 ## List of database tables
 To check if database has table use `hasTable`: